-The section 179 deduction allows you to choose to treat part or all of the business cost of a car as a current expense rather than taking depreciation deductions over a specified recovery period.
+The section 179 deduction allows you to treat part or all of the business cost of a car as a current expense rather than taking depreciation deductions over a number of years.

-Even though you may be able to claim a section 179 deduction, the limit on total section 179 and depreciation deductions (discussed later) may reduce or eliminate any benefit from claiming it.
+The limit on total section 179 and depreciation deductions (discussed later) may reduce or eliminate any benefit from claiming the section 179 deduction.

 You can claim the section 179 deduction only in the year you place the car in service.
-For this purpose, a car is placed in service when it is ready and available for a specific use, whether in trade or business, the production of income, a tax-exempt activity, or a personal activity.
+For this purpose, a car is placed in service when it is ready and available for a specific use, whether in a trade or business, a tax-exempt activity, a personal activity, or for the production of income.
 Even if you are not using the property, it is in service when it is ready and available for its specific use.

 A car first used for personal purposes cannot qualify for the deduction in a later year when its use changes to business.

 Example.
-In 1997 you bought a new car and placed it in service for personal purposes.
+In 2000 you bought a new car and placed it in service for personal purposes.
 This year, you began to use it for business.
 Changing its use to business use does not qualify the cost of your car for a section 179 deduction this year.
 However, you can claim a depreciation deduction for the business use of the car.
 See Depreciation Deduction, later.